adamhorden/Infrastructure-Projects/electrics.md

 (Conduit is the round white plastic tubing with wires in it)

 Notes:
-- We do not need metal saddles on the runs down the sockets.
+- We do not need metal saddles on the runs down the sockets or light switches
 - The area in arts by the new electrical board has useful bits in it
   - 5x40 screws and the red plugs to go with them
   - Metal saddles (around 25 at current count, will go get more)
 - The red plugs and screws go with a 5-6mm dril
   - The plaster work isn't great, this can be drilled with a standard HSS...
 - We only have a couple of ladders capable of reaching the cross beams
+- The big yellow spirit level has a measure on the top

 The large black SWA cabling currenly fixed onto the bottom of the trunking also is going to require extra fixing with metal ties.
 These will should be